tbnobody/OpenDTU-docs/docs/firmware/configuration/device_reboot.md

 #### Reboot :material-button-cursor:{title="Button"}

 Press this button to restart the ESP.
-A additional confirmation is required before the action is performed.
+An additional confirmation is required before the action is performed.